HongqiangWei/NewDepressionFillingMethod/README.md

 Corresponding author: Guiyun Zhou (zhouguiyun@uestc.edu.cn)

-This repository contains the source codes of the algorithms presented in the manuscript above.
+This repository contains the source codes of the algorithm presented in the manuscript above.
 These codes were used in performing the tests described in the manuscript.

 The coded can be compiled on both Windows and Linux platforms.